Priyanshu-CODERX/Unity-XR-Interaction-Toolkit-VR-Mechanisms/README.md

 * Socket Interactor
 	* Snap Interaction
 	* Selectable Snap Interaction
+* UI Interaction
+* 3D Physics Button Interaction

+### 🛠️ Known Issues
+* 3D Physics button is only registering press not release and also the press is being registered for only 1 time.

 Currently I am working on adding more mechanisms that can help someone during the development of their virtual reality applications/games.